MattuCarabajal/Clarovideo_Roku/README.md

 On this document is explained step by step how to install and execute a suit of test cases, with the rokub0-qa repositorie, for the Roku's ClaroVideo channel.

+First be sure that you have enabled developer settings in your Roku device ([Instructions to enable developer settings](Configure Roku Device.md)).

 ## Getting started

 To build, configure, and test the [Roku WebDriver](https://developer.roku.com/docs/developer-program/dev-tools/automated-channel-testing/web-driver.md), follow these steps: